amirpnf/TP2_java/README.md

 `""` or `''` to represent these spaces, and the compiler will treat them in the same way.

+5. Compiler le code de la question 1, puis utiliser la commande javap pour afficher le bytecode Java généré.
+Que pouvez-vous en déduire ?
+Dans quel cas doit-on utiliser StringBuilder.append() plutôt que le + ?
+Et pourquoi est-ce que le chargé de TD va me faire les gros yeux si j'écris un + dans un appel à la méthode append?

-5. If we use `javap -c` on question 1, we can see that, using StringBuilder, instead of `invokedynamic`, we'll have `invokevirtual`, that means, StringBuilder doesn't actually concatenate, those are virtual strings and as a consequence, it would create less String objects in memory, which is somehow more efficient.
+**Answer** : If we use `javap -c` on question 1, we can see that, using StringBuilder, instead of `invokedynamic`, we'll have `invokevirtual`, that means, StringBuilder doesn't actually concatenate, those are virtual strings and as a consequence, it would create less String objects in memory, which is somehow more efficient.